Yamini2001/HackerRank-Solutions/README.md

 81. [NoContainerSystem.java](NoContainerSystem.java) Solutions to calculate the design a number container system.
 82. [CountBadPairs.java](CountBadPairs.java) Solutions to calculate the count number of bad pairs.
 83. [ClearDigits.java](ClearDigits.java) Solutions to calculate the clear digits.
-84. [RemoveAllOccurence.java](RemoveAllOccurence.java) Solutions to calculate the removal of all occurrences of a string.
+84. [RemoveAllOccurrence.java](RemoveAllOccurrence.java) Solutions to calculate the removal of all occurrences of a string.
 85. [DivideTwoIntegers.java](DivideTwoIntegers.java) Solutions to calculate the divide two integers.
 86. [EditDistance.java](EditDistance.java) Solutions to calculate the edit distance.
 87. [ProductLastKNumbers.java](ProductLastKNumbers.java) Solutions to calculate the product of the last k numbers.